I jolt awake at 2 am. I don’t look at the clock.

 So Why The Constant Sleep Disturbances?

-For years I assumed I could no longer handle the demands of the wonderful life I had created.
+For years I assumed I could no longer handle the demands of the wonderful life I’d created.
 Turns out it wasn’t that I couldn’t handle the stress of the work/life juggle.
 For the record: there is no balance, but that is for another time.
 I had menopausal symptoms that gradually had become very disruptive.
 It was the hormonal roller coaster of perimenopause.

 Is It Estrogen?